gerardb2827/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by Gerard Bankhead
+by **Gerard Bankhead**

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The _"Freedom Project"_ for SEP11 is all about independently learning a tool and creating a project with that tool.
+The purpose of this blog is to take the reader on my journey, and thought process in how I came up with this project.

 ## Content
 For my project, I am making X. This blog will walk through my process of independently studying Machine Learning in order to make X.